What Is Tax?

 Computation of Gross Taxable Income:

-Mr. Sanil is liable to pay tax of Rs.
+Computation of Income Tax: Mr. Sanil is liable to pay a tax of Rs.
 10,379.2 after claiming all the deductions and exemptions from his investments.
-We hope this gives you clear picture on how tax is calculated for a salaried employee.
+We hope this gives you a clear picture of how tax is calculated for a salaried employee.

 With the New Union Budget- 2020, as announced by the FM minister Nirmala Sitaraman, we can now opt for either the new regime or continue to follow the old regime.